o-ran-sc/nonrtric-plt-ranpm/pm-file-converter/docs/overview.rst

 ************************

 Below follows an example of an input File Ready Message.
 The message is sent by the Data File Collector.
-The only elemts used by this component are sourceName, name and objectStoreBucket.
+The only elements used by this component are sourceName, name and objectStoreBucket.

 .. code-block:: javascript